raz-m12/kata-template/README.md

 This is a c++ project used to practice Test-Driven Development (TDD) using Kata exercises.

-The template includes the boilerplate code intended as a starting point for doing TDD in C++.
-It uses cmake and the vcpkg package manager to satisfy the dependencies.
-It is possible to add new dependencies see [branch](TODO_add_branch_link).
+The template includes boilerplate code intended as a starting point for doing TDD in C++.
+It uses cmake for build automation and vcpkg to satisfy dependencies.

-Simply create your own branch and get started, there are plenty of example branches showcasing various examples.

 ## Dependencies
 ### Necessary